 - Webinar: How to Build Your Personal Brand

 What is a video interview?

-A video interview is just like a face-to-face interview, but is conducted via video rather than in-person.
-The questions put forward won’t differ too much to the questions asked in any traditional interview.
+A video interview is just like a face-to-face interview, but is conducted via video rather than in person.
+The questions put forward won’t differ too much from the questions asked in any traditional interview.

 Because in-person interviews can no longer take place with COVID-19, video interviews are taking centre stage in most recruitment processes.
 So much so, that video recruitment companies are seeing sharp rises (up to 67%) in usage of their platforms by hiring managers.

-That means making sure you know how to ace your video interview even more important.
+That means making sure you know how to ace your video interview is even more important.

 How do video interviews work?